nim-lang/website/jekyll/_posts/2023-08-01-nim-v20-released.md

 `Markdown` is now the default markup language of doc comments (instead of the legacy `RstMarkdown` mode).
-In this release we begin to separate RST and Markdown features to better follow specification of each language, with the focus on Markdown development.
+In this release we begin to separate RST and Markdown features to better follow the specification of each language, with the focus on Markdown development.
 See also [the docs](https://nim-lang.github.io/Nim/markdown_rst.html).